 #10.
 Misc.: Art, “Fun”, Good Sex

-Why wouldn’t anyone value sex in the sexual market value?
+Why wouldn’t anyone count sex in the sexual market value?

 Some scientists also largely miss out on the many “alternative” indicators of human intellect.
 Human intelligence and fitness indeed can be displayed in more ways than climbing status and economical hierarchies to acquire material luxuries.

 Enter the obvious and well-documented appeal of poets, artists, singers of course, but even transcending hippies and tantric sexual gurus.

 Some of the ways in which “alternative” signals of high fitness are paraded are: